vasmatzis/BACDAC/data-raw/producingInputData.md

 The “valid” column is the mask.

 HMMcopy has a built in program for segmentation also, though it tends to overcall.
 But primarily you want the segments.
-Good be better for using on the larger of the two windows, 100Kb.
+Could be better for using on the larger of the two windows, 100Kb.

 ### Segmentation